OKC Will Rogers International Airport: 2000–present

 Great Plains Airlines, a regional airline based in Tulsa, Oklahoma, made Will Rogers World Airport a hub in 2001 with nonstop flights to Tulsa, Albuquerque, New Mexico, and Colorado Springs, Colorado and direct or connecting flights to Nashville, Tennessee, St. Louis, Chicago, and Washington.
 The airline had hoped to reach additional East- and West-Coast markets but declared bankruptcy and ceased operations on January 23, 2004.

 On May 31, 2013, an EF-1 tornado hit Will Rogers Airport.
 The 1.4-mile wide tornado traveled 10.4 miles, including across the northern side of the airport.
 The path of the tornado passed over the facilities of MetroTech, the FAA, the Oklahoma National Guard, AAR, the Four Points Hotel, and the passenger terminal and hangars on the north and east side of the airport.
 Minor damage was reported at AAR and other buildings in this path.
 The Parking Spot location north of the airport on Meridian Avenue was also hit by the tornado.
 The company decided in August 2013 not to re-open the facility and exit the OKC market.

 The airport once partnered with Tinker AFB in presenting Aerospace America airshow.

 On August 27, 2024, the city council of Oklahoma City approved a name change for the airport proposed by the OKC Airport Trust, officially changing the airport's name from "Will Rogers World Airport" to "OKC Will Rogers International Airport".
 The Trust attributed the name and logo change to a desire to market the airport to a wider audience.
 It was announced in 2024 that the airport plans to expand routes to Mexico and the Caribbean in 2025.

 On March 26, 2025, the airport's first nonstop international destination was announced.
-American Airlines will begin nonstop service to Cancún, Mexico on November 8, 2025.
+American Airlines began nonstop service to Cancún, Mexico on November 8, 2025.